 DEDUCTIONS FOR THE DECLINE IN VALUE OF DEPRECIATING ASSETS AND CERTAIN OTHER CAPITAL EXPENDITURE

 DEFINITION

-Depreciating asset - an asset with a limited effective life which can reasonably be expected to decline in value over the time it is used.
+Depreciating asset - an asset that has a limited effective life and can reasonably be expected to decline in value over the time it is used.
 Some assets are specifically excluded from the definition.